-For reverse (counterclockwise) rotation, push in the control switch from the left side of the tool.
-Check direction of rotation before use.
+- For reverse (counterclockwise) rotation, push in the control switch from the left side of the tool.
+Check direction of rotation before use. - 3.
 To lock the trigger, push the control switch to the center position.
 The trigger will not work while the control switch is in the center locked position.
-Always lock the trigger or remove the battery pack before performing maintenance, changing accessories, storing the tool and any time the tool is not in use.
+Always remove the battery pack before performing maintenance or changing accessories.
+Always lock the trigger or remove the battery pack before storing the tool and any time the tool is not in use.